| Title: | Genetic Algorithm and Particle Swarm Optimization |

 identical to the classical method.
 To simulate a random variate from

-This function returns a matrix which i-th row represents updated velocity of the i-th particle.
+This function returns a matrix whose i-th row represents the updated velocity of the i-th particle.

 Maurice Clerc (2012).
 Standard Particle Swarm Optimisation.
-HAL archieve.
+HAL archive.

 Simulates uniform random variates from the hypersphere.